UnityPoint Health - Cedar Rapids Awards

 In 2019 St. Luke's Hospital has received the highest rating from the Centers for Medicare and Medicaid (CMS).
 CMS Hospital compare recently updated its overall Hospital Quality Star Ratings and St. Luke's was one of 293 hospitals in the U.S. with a five-star rating.
 CMS uses metrics from the Hospital Inpatient Quality Reporting (IQR) Program and Hospital Outpatient Quality Report (OQR) Program to determine star ratings for more than 4,500 hospitals nationwide.
 Read the St. Luke's report.

-U.S. News & World Report names St. Luke's Second Best in Iowa
+U.S. News & World Report names St. Luke's Fourth Best Hospital in Iowa

 St. Luke's is the first rehabilitation program in Iowa to receive the Commission on Accreditation of Rehabilitation Facilities (CARF) Inpatient Rehabilitation Stroke Specialty Program accreditation.
 St. Luke's Brain Injury Program also received accreditation and St. Luke's Inpatient Rehabilitation unit received a three-year accreditation - the twelfth consecutive three-year accreditation for the unit.